Applying Harvard University Global System™ Tools;

 build and retain clients and

-you can spark novel options by seeding, incubating
+These conditions should spark novel options by seeding, stimulating

 and exploring a complete panorama of choices